Safer cars are coming soon, and drivers will have a new kind of braking system to thank for it: the automatic emergency braking (AEB) system.

-The National Highway Traffic Safety Administration (NHTSA) announced in March that it has received a commitment from the top twenty automakers in the United States to install automatic emergency braking (AEB) systems as a standard feature on their cars.
+The National Highway Traffic Safety Administration (NHTSA) announced that it has received a commitment from the top 20 automakers in the United States to install AEB systems as a standard feature on their cars.
 The enhancement is scheduled to take place no later than September 1, 2022.

-An AEB system uses information from sensors in a vehicle combined with its on-board computers to determine when a collision risk exists and to take appropriate action.
+An AEB system uses information from sensors in the vehicle combined with its on-board computers to determine when a collision risk exists and to take appropriate action.
 These systems are a natural evolution of other vehicle technologies including anti-lock brakes and collision avoidance systems.

 The AEB rollout will happen first on cars and light trucks of up to 8,500 pounds.
 That covers essentially all passenger vehicles on the road today, as well as most vans and many pickups.
 By 2025, however, manufacturers have committed to also include AEB on the majority of heavier vehicles (up to 10,000 pounds), not including semis and other large commercial vehicles, which both the government and the trucking industry are addressing.

 By its own estimate, if the NHTSA had made AEB mandatory through regulation, it would have taken until at least 2025 to reach the target now anticipated for 2022.
-During those three years, the NHTSA calculates that an additional 28,000 crashes and 12,000 injuries would have happened.
+During those three years, IIHS has estimated that an additional 28,000 crashes and 12,000 injuries would have happened.
 “It’s a win for safety and a win for consumers,” said Anthony Foxx, United States Transportation Secretary.

 Cars are much safer than they used to be, in large part due to improved safety technology.
 The absolute number of traffic injuries and deaths has hovered around an all-time low since 2009 and has dropped close to 40 percent since the peak in the late 1970s.

-If you or a loved one have been injured as a result of a car crash, contact the Indianapolis Auto Accident Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.